TL, DR: Does Kratom Cause Hair Loss?

 2. Laser Therapy

-This is a newer method that involves stimulating the hair follicles with a precision laser.
+This newer method involves stimulating the hair follicles with a precision laser.
 This method only works in people who have only recently lost their hair.
 If the follicle is completely inactive, the laser isn’t going to be able to kick start hair production once again.

 Laser therapy machines can be purchased to use at home.
 It takes many treatments over the course of several weeks or months to start noticing any results.